-It all began back in 2014 when Malcolm Wood, Company Director of Ivan Wood & Sons, Fruit Merchant which was proud to be Scotland’s greenest fresh produce catering trade supplier, had to make the family tea.
+It all began back in 2014 when Malcolm Wood was a Company Director of a food processing company which was proud to be Scotland’s greenest fresh produce catering trade supplier, had to make the family tea.
 Malcolm chose a quick and easy solution – Chips and Salad!
-After all he could just grab some pre-prepared supplies from his warehouse in West Fife.
+After all he could just grab some pre-prepared supplies from his warehouse.

 Tea duly made, like many Dads’ he asked “How was that?
 Were the Chips tasty?”
 The family assured him it was “…..alright Dad but the chips aren’t like those from the chippy, they’re a bit like cardboard” and Malcolm had to agree.
 At that time all the pre-prepared chips in the UK were imported from Holland and Denmark.
 Indeed on further investigation it turned out that there just wasn’t a decent UK based alternative.

 Malcolm has always been a resourceful business owner and has never taken no for an answer.
-Constant improvement was what has made Ivan Wood & Sons the most innovative and greenest fruit merchant in Scotland.
+Constant improvement was what has made the company the most innovative and greenest fruit merchant in Scotland.
 So in true entrepreneurial fashion he purchased a potato peeler and set about developing a tasty chip made with UK grown potatoes.
-And he succeeded and these chips are now available under the Woody’s Chips brand.
+And he succeeded and these chips are now an available brand.
 Caterers love them and their customers are continually praising the quality and taste of the hand made chips.
 Just like the best Chippy!

 But therein lay the problem.
-The drains at the processing unit near Ballingry in Fife were continuously getting blocked with potato peelings and starch.
+The drains at the processing unit were continuously getting blocked with potato peelings and starch.
 Smelly, messy and a continual expense to get cleared and, of course, about to become illegal with the Waste (Scotland) Regulations implementation in 2016.
 Not the sort of image Scotland’s greenest Fruit Merchant wished to risk.

 Malcolm couldn’t believe it when he tried to purchase some sort of disposal system for the potato waste.
 There was nothing on the market apart from a metal sieve which did not suit his needs.
 So started 8 months of trial and error with hoses, boxes, pipes and jet washing.
 Malcolm thought he was getting somewhere but the waste was still smelly, messy and blocking up drains.
 Then came Malcolm’s Eureka moment at 2am in the morning much to the consternation of his wife Arlene as he jumped up shouting “I’ve got it, I’ve got it” throwing on some clothes and driving through the night to the unit and firing up the potato peeler.
 Two weeks later the first unit was built and working.
 No more smells, mess and blocked drains and still able to say Scotland’s Greenest and Waste Regs compliant Fruit Merchant.